fiberplane/docs/docs/providers/tutorial-create-a-provider.md

 This tutorial aims to help you create and modify your first provider.
 It will not touch "advanced" cell types like the graph and the log cells, but will help you integrate a third-party resource so that any output from it can be added to a notebook with only a `/` command (we call those "slash commands").

-This tutorial focuses on writing the provider in Rust, to be able to use the convenience macros from Fiberplane Plugin Development Kit (PDK).
+This tutorial focuses on writing the provider in Rust, to be able to use the convenience macros from Fiberplane Provider Development Kit (PDK).
 Provider Development Kits for other languages are coming later.

 All the code for the provider created through this tutorial is available on [Github](https://github.com/fiberplane/catnip-provider)